Mason City church to host presentation on grief

-Featured speakers will be Joyce Sherman of MercyOne North Iowa Hospice and Heather Grady, a North Iowa mother who lost three children in a house fire in 2008.
+Featured speakers will be Joyce Sherman of MercyOne North Iowa Hospice and Heather Legg, a North Iowa mother who lost three children in a house fire in 2008.

 You have free articles remaining.